jareddantis/isp-logger/README.md

 exit 0
 ```

-Since the Flask server will keep itself alive as long as the process is not terminated, you might want to create a systemd service (or something similar for non-Debian systems) to run the Flask server as a daemon:
+You might also want to create a systemd service (or something similar for non-Debian systems) to run the Flask server as a daemon:

 ```
 [Unit]